nickfargo/state/README.md

 **Implemented** (and *proposed*) attributes include:

-* *mutable* — (Reserved; not presently implemented.)
-By default a state’s data, methods, guards, substates, and transitions cannot be altered after it has been constructed; the `mutable` attribute lifts this restriction, both for the state to which it is applied and all of its descendant states.
+* **mutable** — By default a state’s data, methods, guards, substates, and transitions cannot be altered after it has been constructed; the `mutable` attribute lifts this restriction, both for the state to which it is applied and all of its descendant states.

+* **immutable** — Setting the `immutable` attribute on a state overrules and negates any `mutable` attribute on the state itself or on any inheritor, guaranteeing immutability of any and all inheriting states.

 * **initial** — Marking a state `initial` specifies which state is to be assumed immediately following the `state()` application.
 No transition or any `enter` or `arrive` events result from this initialization.